enonic/app-corporate-theme/README.md

 ### 1.1.3

+New: Layout 3 columns.
+New: Layout - complex (example).
+New: Ability to set background color on all full-width layouts.
+Improvement: UX and code for all Layouts.

+### 1.1.3

 * New: Output caption (if any) on top of images on news articles.
 * New: Add alt-text to header images on news articles.
 * Fix: Clear any floats when outputting publishing dates on news articles.